-Survey of Western Art: Renaissance
+Survey of Western Art: Renaissance To the Present

-Art 016B is a survey of the Arts from the Proto-Renaissance in Italy through contemporary styles.
+ART 016B is a survey of the Arts from the Proto-Renaissance in Italy through contemporary styles.
 The course includes a concentrated study of individual artists and their work.

 ART 042 Art Appreciation